Angioedema is the rapid swelling (edema) of the dermis, subcutaneous tissue, submucosal tissues, or mucous membranes as a result of vascular leakage.

 Patients may have only changes in bowel sounds and diffuse or localized tenderness.

-Oral cavity can be visualized directly for tongue or uvula but laryngoscopy is indicated to assess laryngeal or vocal cord involvement.
-Family history and history about possible triggers like food, medicine etc [see causes] should be asked.
+The oral cavity can be visualized directly for tongue or uvula but laryngoscopy is indicated to assess laryngeal or vocal cord involvement.
+Family history and history about possible triggers like food, medicine, etc [see causes] should be asked.

 Angioedema can be life-threatening when it involves the larynx and upper airway.
 Throat pain or discomfort, dysphonia, and dysphasia may indicate laryngeal involvement.
 In severe attacks, dyspnea can indicate the onset of systemic anaphylaxis.

 Mild cases of angioedema do not require any laboratory tests.

 For recurrent angioedema without a clear trigger, the following tests may be considered

 - Erythrocyte sedimentation rate

 - D-dimer level

 - Metabolic profile